EnviroDIY/ModularSensors/README.md

 The OBS-3 sends out a simple analog signal between 0 and 2.5V.
 To convert that to a high resolution digital signal, the sensor must be attached to a TI ADS1115 ADD converter (such as on the first four analog pins of the Mayfly).
 The TI ADS1115 ADD communicates with the board via I2C.
 In the majority of break-out boards, and on the Mayfly, the I2C address of the ADS1x15 is set as 0x48 by tieing the address pin to ground.
 More than one of these ADD's can be used by changing the address value by changing the connection of the address pin on the ADS1x15.
 The ADS1x15 requires an input volage of 2.0-5.5V.
 The OBS-3 itself requires a 5-15V power supply, which can be turned off between measurements.
 (It will actually run on power as low as 3.3V.)
 The power supply is connected to the red wire, low range output comes from the blue wire, high range output comes from the white wire, and the black, greeen, and silver/unshielded wires should all be connected to ground.

 The Arduino pin controlling power on/off, analog data pin _on the TI ADS1115_, and calibration values _in Volts_ for Ax^2 + Bx + C are required for the sensor constructor.
 A custom variable code can be entered as a second argument in the variable constructors, and it is very strongly recommended that you use this otherwise it will be very difficult to determine which return is high and which is low range on the sensor.
+If your ADD converter is not at the standard address of 0x48, you can enter its acutal address as the third argument.

 Note that to access both the high and low range returns, two instances must be created, one at the low range return pin and one at the high pin.

-The main constuctor for the sensor object is (called once each for high and low range):  The ADS1x15_i2cAddress is optional and only needs to be entered if using an ADS1x15 with an address other than 0x48.
+The main constuctor for the sensor object is (called once each for high and low range):

 ```cpp
 #include <CampbellOBS3.h>